 Without futher ado: it all started in June 2001 in an internet café.
 Except it didn't happen exactly in June 2001 and it wasn't an internet café.
 I never promised my personal legend would be fully truthful.

 I heard of the Internet for the first time when I was a child.
-It was always this big thing that was briefly mentioned on the TV and it was sparking my imagination.
+It was this big thing that sparked my imagination at the very moment I heard of it.

 The other place I could try this great new "Internet" thing was a computer lab in my school.
-If I remember correctly, it used a single modem to bring 15 computers online.
+If I remember correctly, it used a single dial-up modem to bring 15 computers online.
 I distinctively remember that characteristic sound of dialling up.
-We have yet ot switch to unlimited broadband, so our 'fun' time was strictly limited.
+We had to wait a few more years to switch to unlimited broadband.
+Until then our fun time was strictly limited and counted in minutes.

 What was waiting down the stairs was a dimly lighted room with ordinary desks and cheap chairs.
 Each desk had a computer, and all computers were connected to a local network.
 Whenever I entered the place I could hear this particular song.
 Other time somebody would loop Rock the Discothek by Prezioso.
 Those two tracks got stuck in my head forever.

 But I wasn't there for first-person shooters or spontaneous LAN parties.
 Computers at the internet café were, well, connected to the Internet.
 This new exciting medium to explore, right in front of me.
-This magical "cyberspace" I've been hearing a lot on TV, except this time I didn't have to deal with dial-up modems and expensive metered connections.
+This magical "cyberspace" I've been hearing a lot on TV.
+Except now I no longer had to deal with dial-up modems and expensive metered connections.

 My StarCraft-loving audience of 2020 could compare internet cafés to PC bangs in South Korea but I'm not sure about this.
-Yeah, competitive skill-based games were a thing just like everywhere else, but I don't think anyone in my teenage filter bubble played them to compete or get better.
+Yeah, competitive skill-based games were a thing just like everywhere else, but I don't think anyone in my teenage filter bubble played them to compete.
 We played games for fun and there was no deep rationale behind this.
-TV channels didn't broadcast people playing video games in the evenings, so we weren't dreaming of esport tournaments.
-Being a bunch of teenagers with little to no responsibilities in our lives, we were just trying to have fun.
+TV channels didn't broadcast video game matches in the evenings, so we weren't even dreaming of esport tournaments.
+Being a bunch of teenagers with few responsibilities in our lives, we were jus having fun.
 Simple as that.

 But I digress.